trac-hacks/trac-NewTicketLikeThisPlugin/README.txt

   from the original ticket are cloned, and the "summary" and "description" fields are modified to denote the ticket that they were cloned from.

-* ``ExcludedFieldsTicketCloner`` clones all fields from the original ticket with no modifications.
-It can also ignore certain fields entirely, based on a configuration setting, which will force the new ticket to be generated with the system's default values (or no values) for the fields that were excluded.
+* ``DerivedFieldsTicketCloner`` can ignore certain fields entirely based on a configuration setting; can derive new field values from the old ticket using Genshi templates, also through configuration;
+  and clones all remaining fields from the original ticket verbatim.

 More complex policies might implement custom logic for deriving new ticket values based on the values of the existing ticket's fields, or use